Vilakshan123/PropertyPulse/README.md

 I have done following things in the project

-(!)Designed and implemented a robust real estate web interface comprising UI/UX elements.
+(1)Designed and implemented a robust real estate web interface comprising UI/UX elements.
 (2)Integrated APIs to facilitate seamless communication between the frontend and backend systems.
 (3)Managed MongoDB database for efficient storage and retrieval of real estate data.